-Lawrence J. Parnell, public relations program director/associate professor, The Graduate School of Political Management, George Washington University
+Lawrence J. Parnell, public relations program director and associate professor, The Graduate School of Political Management, George Washington University

 Most recently, Parnell was vice president and group leader of the corporate communications practice at Hill and Knowlton Canada.
 He also held positions as senior vice president, corporate relations at Barrick Gold Corporation, and director of global public relations at Ernst & Young LLP.

 David Almacy, senior vice president, digital strategies, Edelman PR

 Almacy is also an adjunct lecturer at George Washington University.
 A high profile expert on digital strategy and politics, he was responsible for digital strategy in the Bush White House and campaign.